cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 _epsilon = epsilon_max
 ```

-We then create a simple function we can use everytime an action needs to be taken to retrieve and update `_epsilon`
+We then create a simple function we can use everytime an action needs to be taken to retrieve and update `_epsilon`.

 ```python
 def get_and_update_epsilon():